Kushaal Singh

 Simulation of photopolymer curing with gradient descent optimization

-(WIP) Controls Project on multi-stage system for roll to roll manufacturing through ARMA model
+Controls Project on multi-stage system for roll to roll manufacturing through ARMA model

 Reading